AttieSit/CMPM163Labs/README.md

 ![](images/openOSMScreenShot.png)\
 ii.
 Screenshot of finished lab in unity\
 ![](images/cityScreenshot.png)\
 iii.
 I was inspired by the 3D layout of San Jose in osmbuildings and tried to create a similar city layout following the recommended procedural city tutorial by Holistic3d.
-The goal was to be able to convey the "city", residental, green, and water areas of SJ as clear and simple as possible.
+The goal was to be able to convey the "city", residential, green, and water areas of SJ as clear and simple as possible.
 The method of procedurally placing the city models into scene limited the accuracy of the city, but overall I think it did an okay job of conveying simple building information.
 The city assets were inspired by the simple building models in osmbuildings.
 They were modelled in blender 3D and given basic materials in unity 3D.
-\

 Partner Section:\
 My partner was unreachable on discord.